 How the Business Model Canvas works

-Business Model Canvas is a table with 9 cells where each refers to a certain component of the startup.
-And if you fill out the table, you can visualize your business model.
+Business Model Canvas is a table with 9 cells where each refers to a particular component of the startup, and if you fill out the table, you can visualize your business model.

 👉Let’s take a closer look at each element:

 1. Key partners.
 Here you should list all counterparties and also specify how you cooperate.
 For example, identify who is the key supplier and who is the information partner.
 This will help you understand what support your business can expect and what partners are missing.

 2. Key activities.
 In this cell, write down activities the company performs to retain old customers and partners, attract new ones, and increase revenue.

 3. Key resources.
 Here you need to write down resources that will help the company increase revenue and attract customers.
 These can be financial, reputational, informational, and human resources.

 4. Value proposition.
 When filling out the BMC model, make sure to include the problem that you help your client solve.
 What will they get from interacting with your company?
 How will your product meet their needs?
 Perhaps you offer the best price, or you have the friendliest staff and customers are very pleased to contact you.
 Or maybe your product and service are not particularly different from the competitor’s but your company is eco-friendly or does charity work.
 All these details will form the value proposition of your startup.

 5. Customer segments.
 Here you need to segment your target audience: describe who you work for and which of your customer segments are a priority.